 The northern point of the island is south of Falmouth, and it’s southeast of the Elizabethan islands.

 Martha’s Vineyard is separated from the Massachusetts mainland by Vineyard Sound, and it’s 29 miles west of Nantucket Island.
+A day trip to Martha’s Vineyard can be a great experience, when you know how to maximize your time.

-When to Visit Martha’s Vineyard
+When to Visit Marthaโs Vineyard

 But usually, it burns off in the morning.

 The most preferred seasons by couples are the shoulder seasons.
 That’s right before and after a summer break for many schools.
+It’s arguably the best time to visit Martha’s Vineyard.

 Related: How to Plan a Perfect Beach Wedding